table of contents

-There are different treatments for hypogonadism, depending on what’s causing it.
+There are different hypogonadism treatments depending on the cause of the condition.

-In people with primary hypogonadism, the testes or ovaries don’t produce adequate sex hormones, so the treatment involves hormone replacement therapy like estrogen therapy or testosterone replacement therapy (TRT).
+In people with primary hypogonadism, the testes or ovaries don’t produce adequate sex hormones, so the treatment involves hormone replacement therapy like estrogen therapy or testosterone replacement therapy (TRT) (Sizar, 2022).

 Sometimes, hormonal therapy may improve sperm production or restore fertility in people with hypogonadism.
 If it doesn’t, assisted reproductive techniques like IVF and ICSI may be an option (Papanikolaou, 2022).

-In people with secondary hypogonadism caused by tumors, treating the tumor treats the hypogonadism.
+In secondary hypogonadism, the symptoms usually resolve when the underlying cause is treated.
+For example, in people with secondary hypogonadism caused by tumors, treating the tumor treats the hypogonadism.

 What does intersex mean?

 Long-term outlook for people with hypogonadism

 The long-term outlook for people with hypogonadism varies based on the type and cause of the condition.